FaserF/hassio-addons/pterodactyl-panel/README.md

 ## Authors & contributors

 The original program is from the pterodactyl Project.
-For more informatios please visit this page: <https://pterodactyl.io/>
+For more information please visit this page: <https://pterodactyl.io/>
 The hassio addon is brought to you by [FaserF].